Terminator: The Sarah Connor Chronicles: Season 1

 Despite the Connors' earlier effort, they merely delayed Skynet's creation.
-In 1999, two years after the events of Terminator 2, (Note: Terminator 2 is set in 1995, although the television series places the events of the film in 1997.) a T-888 known as "Cromartie" is sent from the future to kill John.
+In 1999, four years after the events of Terminator 2, (Note: Terminator 2 is set in 1995, although the television series places the events of the film in 1997.) a T-888 known as "Cromartie" is sent from the future to kill John.
 Another Terminator, "Cameron", was re-programmed by the future John and sent back from 2027 (Note: The Terminator and Terminator 2 depict time travelers arriving from 2029, although the television series places those events in 2027.) to protect his younger self.
 Her exterior appearance is based on Allison Young, a resistance fighter and John's friend in the future, who was killed by Cameron prior to re-programming.
 Besides Cromartie, the Connors are also pursued by FBI Special Agent James Ellison, who initially believes Sarah is an insane criminal (based on the events of Terminator 2).
 Sarah is romantically involved with a paramedic named Charley Dixon, but ends her relationship with him to go on the run again.
 She and John relocate from Nebraska to New Mexico, where Cameron finds them.
-John soon becomes frustrated with their life of running, so Sarah sets out to stop Skynet again and prevent Judgment Day, now expected to occur in 2011.
+John soon becomes frustrated with their life of running, so Sarah sets out to stop Skynet again and prevent Judgement Day, now expected to occur in 2011.

 During the pilot episode, Cameron and the Connors make a temporal leap to Los Angeles 2007, as Skynet begins taking shape.
 Cromartie suffers extensive damage while trying to kill them, but begins repairing his endoskeleton and artificial flesh, and continues his search for John in 2007.
 The Connors find Skynet has also sent other Terminators back in time to support its own creation, and the resistance has sent back fighters to interfere.
 Sarah also deals with the fear of pending cancer.

 The Connors and Cameron seek out an intuitive chess computer called "the Turk" (named after the 18th-century hoax), a suspected precursor to Skynet.
 They also forge an alliance with John's uncle Derek Reese, a resistance fighter.
 Derek is the brother of John's father, Kyle Reese.
 The Turk is created by Andy Goode, a former assistant to Dyson.
 Derek kills Andy, but someone else has already taken the computer.